University of Minnesota Procedure

 • Office of the General Counsel

-1. ARS will add collection notes to the Customer Conversation page in EFS documenting interactions with the customer.
+1. ARS will add collection notes to the Customer Conversation page in EFS to document interactions with the customer.

-2. Departments should review the Accounts Receivable Aging report on a monthly basis and contact ARS or enter a Customer Conversation in EFS when they have information regarding an open invoice (e.g. service issues with a particular customer).
+2. Departments should review an accounts receivable aging report on a monthly basis and contact ARS or enter a Customer Conversation in EFS when they have information about an open invoice (for example, service issues with a particular customer).

-4. The department or ARS may request that amounts deemed uncollectible after reasonable collection efforts have been taken be written off.
-Write-offs over $500 must be approved by the Controller or designee.
+4. The department or ARS may request that amounts deemed uncollectible be written off after reasonable collection efforts have been taken.
+Write-offs over $500 must be approved by the systemwide Controller or delegate.

-5. ARS will process the write-off transaction in EFS and a bad debt expense will be charged to the department.
+5. ARS will process the write-off transaction in EFS and the bad debt expense will be charged to the department.

 6. If a receivable is subsequently collected from a customer, ARS will credit the collected revenue to the chartstring that received the bad debt expense.